 I recently booked a trip on the Swanage Belle, a steam hauled special from London down to Swanage on the Dorset Coast.

 A trip on a steam pulled train from London to the coast.

 We walked up and had a good look at the locomotive and took a few pictures, as were many people.
-Looking around there were a few well dressed people but no one else had done the step back in time look!
-Then we went and found our coach, B, and seats. the coach was beautifully paneled in wood and the seats finished in a rich red moquette.
+Looking around there were a few well-dressed people but no one else had done the step back in time look!
+Then we went and found our coach, B, and seats. the coach was beautifully panelled in wood and the seats finished in a rich red moquette.
 Our table was already laid out for breakfast and the seats were more like armchairs with four of us around one table, then the passageway and a table for two next to the other window.
-Each table had its own lamp and and the carriage was divided by paneled and windowed screens.
+Each table had its own lamp and the carriage was divided by panelled and windowed screens.

 Breakfast was cleared and we relaxed back into the seats as the morning sun streamed in through the window.

 Coming out of London Euston does not have the most endearing views of London — whereas Victoria gives stunning views over the Thames next to Battersea power station — which would have been nice.
 However, once we were past the various scrap yards, new build flats and industrial warehouses we started to be routed through the interesting network of routes around Willesden to join up with the main South West routes.

 We made our first stop at Stains where quite a few passengers got on, then Woking and then we made a stop for about 10 minutes at Winchfield for the locomotive to take on water — we got out to have a look.
 There was a large truck with two large fire type hoses that were connected onto the tender just below platform level and we could hear a large pump whirring away from the truck pushing the water in as fast as possible.
 All the way down the line there were people lining fences, hanging out of windows and standing on balconies waving to us or taking photographs.
 You can hear a big steam locomotive a couple of miles off especially if it’s blowing its whistle!